memgraph/docs/docs/import-data/load-csv-clause.md

 :::

 To work with LOAD CSV clause, we need to have access to our files.
-If working with Docker, check our [Docker guide](/database-functionalities/work-with-docker.md) on how to manage accessing files from your local filesystem:
+If working with Docker, check our [Docker guide](/database-functionalities/work-with-docker.md) on how to access files from your local filesystem:

 ### Examples